Alejogb1/job-board/blog-data/how-to-use-predict-in-r-models.md

 **Scenario 1: Different Column Names or Column Order**

-Okay this is a classic one You train a model on a dataset with column names like `feature_1 feature_2 target` and then you try to predict on data with `input_1 input_2 result` Guess what R throws a fit Not the model's fault you just gave it the wrong recipe It expects the exact same column names and order as the training data
+ this is a classic one You train a model on a dataset with column names like `feature_1 feature_2 target` and then you try to predict on data with `input_1 input_2 result` Guess what R throws a fit Not the model's fault you just gave it the wrong recipe It expects the exact same column names and order as the training data

 ```r
 #Let's say your train data has columns "height" "weight" "age"